What is a Lead-acid Battery?

-Despite having a small energy-to-volume ratio and very low energy-to-weight ratio, its ability to supply high surge contents reveals that the cells have a relatively large power-to-weight ratio.
+Despite having a small energy-to-volume ratio and a very low energy-to-weight ratio, its ability to supply high surge contents reveals that the cells have a relatively large power-to-weight ratio.

 Sealed Lead Acid Battery

-- All these parts exist in a concentrated solution of sulfuric acid.
+- All these parts are placed in a concentrated solution of sulfuric acid.
 Intercell connectors connect the positive end of one cell to the negative end of the next cell hence the six cells are in series.

-Pb(s) + HSO4– + H2O(l) –> 2e– + PbSO4(s) + H3O+(aq)
+Pb(s) + HSO4– + H2O(l) –> 2e– + PbSO4(s) + H3O+(aq) (oxidation )

-PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e– –> PbSO4(s) + 5H2O(l)
+PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e– –> PbSO4(s) + 5H2O(l) (reduction)

 Lead sulfate is formed at both the electrodes.
 Two electrons are also transferred in the complete reaction.
-The lead acid battery is packed in a thick rubber or plastic case to prevent leakage of the corrosive sulfuric acid.
+The lead acid battery is packed in a thick rubber or plastic case to prevent leakage of the corrosive sulphuric acid.

 Lead Acid Battery Charging

-The sulfuric acid existing in the lead discharge battery decomposes and needs to be replaced.
+The sulphuric acid existing in the lead discharge battery decomposes and needs to be replaced.
 Sometimes, the plates change their structure by themselves.
 Eventually, the battery becomes less efficient and should be charged or changed.

-2e– + PbSO4(s) + H3O+(aq) –> Pb(s) + HSO4– + H2O(l)
+2e– + PbSO4(s) + H3O+(aq) –> Pb(s) + HSO4– + H2O(l) (reduction)

-PbSO4(s) + 5H2O(l) –> PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e–
+PbSO4(s) + 5H2O(l) –> PbO2(s) + HSO4–(aq) + 3H3O+(aq) + 2e– (oxidation)